-Many people think that back pain is a common problem for older people.
+Many people often think that back pain usually occurs in the elderly.
 But in fact, even young people in their 20s often suffer from back pain.
-The causes of back pain are quite diverse, mainly due to poor posture, muscle strain and injury, according to the daily newspaper The Times of India (India).
+The causes of back pain are quite diverse, mainly bad posture, muscle strain and injury, according to the daily newspaper The Times of India (India).

 Back pain is considered chronic if it lasts for more than 3 months.
 When you have chronic back pain, the pain may subside for a while and then return soon.
 Treating chronic back pain is difficult if you do not know the root cause.
 Depending on the cause, your doctor will apply the following treatments: